-- Project coordinator - Family Liaison officer
+- Project coordinator

+- o Family Liaison officer

-- Supported Playgroup facilitator and trainee - Literacy and Numeracy facilitator and trainee - $\circ \quad \mbox{Father Support Worker} \\$
+- Literacy and Numeracy facilitator and trainee

+- Supported Playgroup facilitator and trainee

+- o Father Support Worker

 Bunjum and the LRG have been working closely on an employment and workforce development strategy.

 Finally, Bunjum is mentoring trainees in the Literacy and Numeracy and the Supported Playgroup services as another way to ensure a strong local workforce to meet the Centre's needs.